blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Versioning Considerations

 A version control model will likely be developed in tandem to the implementation of this type system.
-As such, there are potential complications to how dependencies are managed and the ramifications of having a large-connected system.
+As such, there are potential complications to how dependencies are managed, how types are addressed, and the ramifications of having a large-connected system.
 Some of these are explored in detail in the [RFC about constraining Links](https://github.com/blockprotocol/blockprotocol/pull/354).
 The major drawback here is that this greatly increases cognitive load, and reasoning about changes within the ecosystem will become more involved.

 A more immediately apparent concern is if schemas are versioned, but their use isn't pinned to a version, then they might implicitly change if their dependencies are updated.
 More verbosely, if we have a Property Type `Age` on version `1.1`, and an Entity Type `Person` which simply refers to `Age`, if `Age` is updated then the Entity Type implicitly changes.